 Oat Bath: Put a handful of raw oats in a in a muslin bag and add 7-10 drops of essential oils (such as German Chamomile, Lavender, Geranium).
 Tie the bundle securely, and let disperse into the bath water.

 Diffuse: Viral-fighting oil/blend such as Immune Support, Ravensara, Plague Defense.
-If there are respiratory issues, consider diffusing Beathe Easy, Respiratory Relief or Lung Healing.
-By diffusing, you may eliminate the spread of the virus.
+If there are respiratory issues, consider diffusing Beathe Easy, Respiratory Relief or Lung Support.
+By diffusing, you may reduce the spread of the virus.

 Purchon, Nerys; Cantele, Lora, Complete Aromatherapy and Essential Oils Handbook for Everyday Wellness, page 264.